 With that, I offer you a similarly powerful question, “What would it take for you to deliver two times the value to your own clients in half the time with greater ease, and still be able to take 100 days a year away from the office without worry?”

 You now have the mindset and the methods to make meeting surges a move-the-needle event that elevates your service while supporting a wildly successful practice and life that you love.

 Now, rethink how you peel that banana… and everything else in your practice!

-In response to the overwhelming feedback to the “Open for Opportunity: How to Succeed in Any Market” series with Stephanie Bogan, Michael Kitces, Adam Cmejla, and Tiffany Charles, Limitless Adviser will be offering a complimentary course on client meeting surges later this year.
+In response to the overwhelming feedback to the “Open for Opportunity: How to Succeed in Any Market” series with Stephanie Bogan, Michael Kitces, Limitless Adviser will be offering a complimentary course on client meeting surges to be released September 2020.